byte-glass/enamel/readme.md

 ## latest

- - see src/pipeline
+ - see src/nml

 ## next steps

- - src/nml more functional version of pipeline, maps or hashtables?
+ - src/nml, try maps rather than hashtables
  - golf

 ## usage

-In the top-level directory,
+In the top-level directory, on running

 ```sh
 dune exec src/pipeline.exe
 ```

-=>
+expect to see the following

     mr - 786
     elizabeth - 635
     very - 488